ijkeller/City-Explorer/README.md

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->

 08-22-2022 2:00 pm site initiallized and deployed to netlify.
+08-23-2022 10:30 am app retrieving data from locationIQ and setting to state

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
 - Collaborators:
      - Xavier Hillman
+     - Keelen Fisher
+     -

 ## Time Extimates